 - The best brush for your home painting projects is Purdy – 2 inches wide brush.
 The best brush shape is angular.

-- If you are more experienced, use a 3-inch professional paint brush (you can find it here)
+- If you are more experienced, use a 3-inch professional high-quality paint brush (you can find it here)

 - And to keep your brush for a long time, be sure to read my post about the best way to clean paint brush!